AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

 An additional :command:`[global]` repository is available for the user to store plugins.  |GNAThub| searches this directory looking for additional plugins to load.
-This directory is never be overridden by an update, making it a good place to store custom plug-ins.
+This directory is never overwritten by an update, making it a good place to store custom plug-ins.

 |GNAThub|'s command line